gdlol/MessageHub/ReadMe.md

 # Configuration
 The list of configurable options are specified in the `config.json` file:
 - **`listenAddress`**: The binding address:port pair of the home server, defaults to `127.84.48.2:80`.
+- **`element.listenAddress`**: The binding address:port pair of the Element server, defaults to `127.84.48.1:80`.
+If set to null, the Element server will not start.
 - **`libp2p.staticRelays`**: A list of static relay nodes in libp2p multiaddress format.
 - **`libp2p.privateNetworkSecret`**: A pre-shared secret string for libp2p nodes.
 With a non-empty secret, the libp2p node can only talk to other nodes with the same secret string specified.
 Enabling this option will also restrict the communication to only consider private address peers.
 - **`libp2p.dht.bootstrapPeers`**: A list of DHT bootstrap nodes in libp2p multiaddress format.
-Default the list of built-in bootstrap nodes will be used.
+If null (default), the list of built-in bootstrap nodes will be used.

 # Windows Build
 Localhost in WSL2 does not work as one might have expected, it is necessary to copy the executables out from the container and run directly in Windows.
 Better yet, this produces a desktop app which serves the Element client and MessageHub at the same time.